5 Strategies for Conversion Optimization

 Have you ever watched something on Netflix because someone recommended it to you?
 Better yet, have you ever watched anything because Netflix recommended it to you?
-You might don’t know, but the tv-shows and series that you see on their featured section are not there ‘by chance’.
+You might don’t know, but the tv-shows and series that you see in their featured section are not there ‘by chance’.

-Netflix uses data to recognize your preferences, compare with other users, and suggest movies that you will probably like to watch.
+Netflix uses data to recognise your preferences, compare with other users, and suggest movies that you will probably like to watch.
 The same technology is available for small companies with data-driven product recommendation solutions.
 You can, and should, do the same, stimulating cross-sell and up-sell, increasing your average shopping basket and boosting your conversion rates.

-As you can see, data is leading the way companies engage with their audiences nowadays, and the results are very positive.
-Making your page relevant is not just about how you'll structure your content, but also about how able is your content to recognize personal preferences and adapt to them.
+As you can see, data is leading the way companies to engage with their audiences nowadays, and the results are very positive.
+Making your page relevant is not just about how you'll structure your content, but also about how able is your content to recognise personal preferences and adapt to them.